Frequently Asked Questions

 Yes!
 CPI offers Two-Way Communication Pattern Intelligence (Patent Pending).

-Outbound Protection: CPI also analyzes YOUR message before you send it, catching patterns like contempt, criticism, and defensiveness, while recognizing your healthy communication strengths.
+Outbound Protection: CPI also checks YOUR message before you send it, catching patterns like contempt, criticism, and defensiveness, while recognizing your healthy communication strengths.

 Why this matters: People in toxic relationships often can't see manipulation clearly.
 Gaslighting victims doubt their own reality.
 CPI provides real-time validation: “You're not crazy.
 This IS gaslighting.”